Skip to main content

 6. Advanced Applications

-For mature organizations, PoCs evolve.
+For mature organizations, PoCs evolve to address more complex scenarios.

 1. New Market Entry: Testing product fit in a new region.